 Tax Benefits of Louisiana's START Plan

-The (Student Tuition Assistance and Revenue Trust) START Saving Program is Louisiana's 529 savings plan, and it can be a great way to save money for a child's college education.
-529's are authorized by the IRS and operated by a state or educational institution and they were designed to help families set funds aside for future college costs.
+The Student Tuition Assistance and Revenue Trust (START) Saving Program is Louisiana's 529 savings plan, and it can be a great way to save money for a child's college education.
+The 529 plans are authorized by the IRS and operated by a state or educational institution and they were designed to help families set funds aside for future college costs.

 Louisiana residents who contribute on behalf of multiple children are entitled to multiple deductions, up to the limit of $2,400 per child, and those funds may be used for any accredited college or university (in or out-of-state) or state-approved proprietary (private career institutes) schools in Louisiana.

 Couples filing jointly may each claim the deduction separately, effectively doubling the amount joint taxpayers can contribute and still receive the deduction.
 For example, if a married couple has three children, each parent may deduct contributions of up to $2,400 per child, for a possible total deduction of $14,400 (3 children x $2,400 maximum deduction x 2 parents).